Smertos/callback-stack/README.md

 cstack.catch((err) => {
 	console.log('Error: ' + err.message);
 });

+//Set how frequently (im milliseconds) checks for complecity will be performed cstack.checkEvery(666);

 //Create new callback and execute it (newCallback returns created callback)
 //After that, .then callback(s) will be executed, because there's only one added to stack callback